 USACE conducted a public outreach campaign during the EE/CA and RI projects; therefore, the time required to implement Alternative 2 would be minimal.
-Alternatives 3, 4, and 5 would require extensive planning, and work plans would be required before implementation of the work.
+Alternative 3, 4, and 5 would require extensive planning, and work plans would be required before implementation of the work.
 Work plan development and approval is estimated to take approximately one year to complete.
-The estimated duration of fieldwork associated with Alternative 4 for MRS-03 is 11 months.
-Alternative 5 has the highest cost, because of the costs to rent and operate heavy equipment required for sifting.
-Estimated durations are based on using two, three-person teams.
-The estimated duration could be reduced by adding additional teams and conducting brush clearing concurrently.
+The estimated duration of fieldwork associated with Alternative 4 for MRS-04 is four months.
+The duration for Alternative 4 is dependent on accessible acreage as well as vegetation and anomaly density.
+Estimated durations are based on using two, three-person teams, but the estimated duration could be reduced by adding additional teams and conducting brush clearing concurrently.